-Regarding the nonisochronicity of the center in the settings that we are going to analyze along the manuscript, for the original formulation proposed in [11, 12] we can rely on the classical results in [34, 38] about the monotonicity of the period of orbits for the Lotka-Volterra predator-prey model with respect to the energy level, since Goodwin growth cycle model is a special case of that more general framework.
-For the modified formulation of Goodwin model that we take into account we will instead make reference to the findings obtained in [18] about the period of small and large cycles for a wide class of Hamiltonian systems encompassing the one here considered.
-More precisely, although an exhaustive analysis of the period of the orbits seems not to be easy to perform, as discussed in [18], due to the presence of singularities in the model, Madotto et al. prove, on the one hand, that the approximation of the period length of small cycles by means of the period of the linearized system is valid near the equilibrium point and, on the other hand, that the period length of large cycles, approaching the boundary of the feasible set, i.e., the unit square in our context, is arbitrarily high.
-In view of illustrating by means of a concrete example our main result about the existence of complex dynamics for the modified formulation of Goodwin model, we numerically check that the periods of the orbits coinciding with the inner and the outer boundaries of the linked annuli considered in our example do not coincide, finding in particular that the period of the orbits increases with the energy level, in analogy with the classical results in [34, 38] for the original formulation of Goodwin model, and in agreement with the simulative experiments performed in [18] for the same setting that we investigate.
-Indeed, using a different notation, the framework that we study has been essentially proposed in [18, Subsection 5.3] to illustrate the difficulties which arise when trying to prove that the period map connected with the general class of Hamiltonian systems analyzed in that paper is increasing, even if the detailed numerical simulations performed in [18] suggest that the period monotonicity holds true for the system that we consider.
+Regarding the nonisochronicity of the center in the settings that we analyze in this manuscript, for the original formulation proposed in [3,4], we rely on the classical results in [24,25] about the monotonicity of the period of orbits for the Lotka-Volterra predator- prey model with respect to the energy level, since the Goodwin growth cycle model is a special case of that more general framework.
+For the modified formulation of the Goodwin model that we take into account we instead make reference to the findings obtained in [8] about the period of small and large cycles for a wide class of Hamiltonian systems encompassing the one here considered.
+More precisely, although an exhaustive analysis of the period of the orbits does not seem to be easy to perform, as discussed in [8], due to the presence of singularities in the model, Madotto et al. proved, on the one hand, that the approximation of the period length of small cycles by means of the period of the linearized system is valid near the equilibrium point and, on the other hand, that the period length of large cycles, approaching the boundary of the feasible set, i.e., the unit square in our context, is arbitrarily high.
+In view of illustrating, by means of a concrete example, our main result about the existence of complex dynamics for the modified formulation of the Goodwin model, we numerically checked that the periods of the orbits coinciding with the inner and the outer boundaries of the linked annuli, considered in our example, did not coincide, finding, in particular, that the period of the orbits increased with the energy level, in analogy with the classical results in [24,25] for the original formulation of the Goodwin model.
+This is in agreement with the simulative experiments performed in [8] for the same setting that we investigate.
+Indeed, using a different notation, the framework that we study has been essentially proposed in (Section 5.3 in [8]) to illustrate the difficulties which arise when trying to prove that the period map connected with the general class of Hamiltonian systems analyzed in that paper is increasing, even if the detailed numerical simulations performed in [8] suggest that the period monotonicity holds true for the system that we consider.

-Hence, our contribution is strongly based, on the one hand, on the results contained in [18] about the period of cycles of a suitable class of Hamiltonian systems.
-On the other hand, our work belongs to the research strand which, starting from [24, 30], shows how to use the LTMs method to prove the existence of complex dynamics in various continuous-time settings (see e.g. [4, 19, 25]).
-In more detail, the paper that is closest to ours is [30], where the LTMs method has been applied to investigate the dynamical effects produced by a periodic harvesting in the predator-prey model.
-Namely, the original formulation of Goodwin growth cycle model is a special case of the Lotka-Volterra predator-prey model.
-However, our analysis does not coincide with that performed in [30] since, led by the above explained economic argument about the ratio between capital and output, we will perturb in a periodic fashion a different parameter with respect to [30], and this will produce a dissimilar effect on the center position.
-Moreover, orbits were run counterclockwise in [30], while they are run clockwise in the present framework, and also this aspect will affect the proof of our result about LTMs, in which we need to count the laps completed by suitable paths around the centers.
+Hence, our contribution is strongly based, on the one hand, on the results contained in [8] about the period of cycles of a suitable class of Hamiltonian systems.
+On the other hand, our work belongs to the research strand which, starting from [22,23], shows how to use the LTMs method to prove the existence of complex dynamics in various continuoustime settings (see e.g., [26-28]).
+In more detail, the paper that is closest to ours is [23], where the LTMs method was applied to investigate the dynamical effects produced by a periodic harvesting in the predator-prey model.
+Namely, the original formulation of the Goodwin growth cycle model is a special case of the Lotka-Volterra predator-prey model.
+However, our analysis does not coincide with that performed in [23], since, led by the economic argument about the ratio between capital and output explained above, we perturb in a periodic fashion a different parameter with respect to [23], and this produces a dissimilar effect on the center position.
+Moreover, orbits were run counterclockwise in [23], while they are run clockwise in the present framework, and this aspect also affects the proof of our result about LTMs, in which we need to count the laps completed by suitable paths around the centers.